snjo/ClipboardTool/readme.md

 -----------------------------------------
 ## History Window

 The History window allows you to save text and quickly load them into the clipboard.
-Any $ variables in the text will be processed if you use the [>] Copy button.
+Any $ commands in the text will be processed if you use the [>] Copy button.

 Set the folder for these text files in Options, or allow the program to create the folder for you when opening History the first time.